Signs and Symptoms

 Dysphonia

-It is a voice that is described as being hoarse, rough, or strained.
+Dysphonia is a voice that is described as being hoarse, rough or strained.
 It may affect voice and pitch as well.
-It is caused by inflammation or damage to the vocal cords, but may also be due to issues with air flow from the lungs or if there are abnormalities in the structure of the throat.
-It may be caused by any number of minor health conditions, including a common cold or bacterial infection.
-However it may also be a long term feature of a genetic disease or syndrome.
+It is caused by inflammation or damage to the vocal cords, but may also be due to issues with airflow from the lungs or if there are abnormalities in the structure of the throat. […]

 Read more